ocp4-disconnected/config/Install.md

 #### Check Variables

   Validate the variables definded from the `Run the Deployment Playbook` portion above

+  **NOTE:** Double check the `add_worker_disk_type: sda` playbooks/group_vars/all/cluster-deployment.yml matches the actual disk type of the target nodes; i.e. vda (virtual drives), sda (sata drives), or nvme drives.

 #### Run the playbook
 ```bash